 Contraceptive access is not uniformly distributed across regions, with stark differences in usage and availability.
 Let’s break down some statistics:

-• 1.9 billion: The number of women of reproductive age (15-49) globally according to WHO.
+- 1.9 billion: The number of women of reproductive age (15-49) globally according to WHO.

-• 77.5%: Percentage of these women using a modern contraceptive method in 2022—an increase from 67% in 1990.
+- 77.5%: The percentage of women using a modern contraceptive method in 2022 will increase from 67% in 1990.

-• 9%: Percentage of women globally who still have unmet contraceptive needs.
+- 9%: Percentage of women globally who still have unmet contraceptive needs.

-• 270 million: Number of women lacking access to modern family planning methods.
+- 270 million: Number of women lacking access to modern family planning methods.

 These numbers reveal that while Europe and the Americas have high contraceptive use rates, regions like Sub-Saharan Africa continue to struggle with unmet needs, making women more vulnerable to unintended pregnancies and associated health risks.